On the hunt for some Thanksgiving Day hacks? You’ve come to the right place!

 Weigh the cost of prep time versus the cost of buying pre-cut and cleaned ingredients from your grocery store’s salad bar.
 Sometimes the cost of letting someone else do it is worth it!
 This can go for a lot of different parts of your meal, not just veggies.

-Like Nikki from Toots Mom is Tired says: “I always bring something store bought to the family Thanksgiving dinners.
+Like Niki from Toots Mom is Tired says: “I always bring something store bought to the family Thanksgiving dinners.
 Someone has to bring the Hawaiian rolls.
 That person is me.
 I’ve also been known to pick up pies, cookies, and veggie trays.
 I like homemade food, but I’m aware of my own limits (skill-wise and time-wise) when it comes to cooking.”

 Print out your recipes